moliver28/research-handbook/content/job-families/marketing/senior-director-strategy.md

 title: "Sr Director, Strategy"
+summary: the Senior Director, Strategy plays a pivotal role in shaping GitLab’s strategic direction, focusing on AI and hyperscaler trends.

+### Senior Director, Strategy

-summary: As the Senior Director, Strategy, you will play a pivotal role in shaping GitLab’s strategic direction, focusing on AI and hyperscaler trends.
+As the Senior Director, Strategy, you will play a pivotal role in shaping GitLab’s strategic direction, focusing on AI and hyperscaler trends.
 You will drive strategic initiatives that align with our growth and marketing objectives.
----
+The Senior Director, Strategy reports to the VP, Strategy and Developer Relations.

 ### Job Grade

 The Sr. Director of Strategy is a job grade 11.

-### Job Level

-The Senior Director, Strategy reports to the VP, Strategy and Developer Relations.

 ### Responsibilities: